 The 13 red flags below provide training material for equipping Church leaders and members in discerning the presence of antagonistic people.

-This material is from the book, “Antagonists in the Church” by Kenneth C. Haugk.
+This material is from, “Antagonists in the Church” by Kenneth C. Haugk.
 He suggests that the presence of one or more red flags does not guarantee that you are dealing with an antagonist.
 But it will give you fair warning to exercise caution.